Acts Administered by the Valuer-General

 Land Acquisition Act 1993

 The Act also set out the process to be followed for the acquisition of land for the purposes of major infrastructure projects.
-These provisions have expanded certain time frames in which action must be taken to facilitate the acquisition for these purposes.
+These provisions have certain expanded time frames in which action must be taken to facilitate the acquisition for these purposes.

 Land Valuers Act 2001